 In an average year, Boston Public Schools nurses will administer 8,000 doses of prescription medicine per month, case manage 13,200 students with special health care needs and screen more than 12,000 students for Body Mass Index.
 Most importantly, their expertise allows 92.5% of the children who come to the school health room to return to class -- meaning they don’t lose time from their education.

-These pages provide information that will help you, your child’s medical provider and the school nurses care for your children’s medical needs, whether your child is newly entering or has been here for awhile.
+These pages at left provide information that will help you, your child’s medical provider and the school nurses care for your children’s medical needs.

 - Partnering with your Nurse and Doctor outlines what you need to know to make sure you are in communication with your school nurse, and to ensure your nurse and doctor are able to share important medical information.
 You will also find information about athletics, immunizations and student who need additional health accommodations.